AntonioSertic23/dotfiles/README.md

 This repository contains my personal configuration files for **Hyprland**, **Waybar**, **Kitty**, and related tools on **Arch Linux**.

+A full manual for installing **Arch Linux + Windows 11 dual boot** is available in
+`docs/arch_install.md` — useful if you want to recreate the same system setup.

 ## 📂 Contents

 ### 🪟 Hyprland